Vibe Coding Glossary

 Temperature

 Controls randomness.
-Lower values are more deterministic; higher values produce more varied text but can drift.
+Lower values (0-0.3) are more deterministic and precise; higher values (0.7-1.0) produce more varied text but can drift.
+Use low temperature for code, higher for creative tasks.

 Hallucination